Kamyil/reactive-function/README.md

 _As mentioned before, you can grab always fresh value by getting `value` property of your reactive variable like so: `yourVariable.value`.
-You can combine it with tool function called `trackChanges` to update the value your own way.
+You can combine it with tool function called `trackChanges` to update the DOM Element your own way.
 Since `trackChanges` accepts a callback as a second argument - there you have flexibility to perform any side-effects you want_

 # For TypeScript users